DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 Analysis of the October 10, 2025 liquidation cascade found:

-- Approximately $1.29M in liquidations were processed through Jupiter Lend.
+- ~$1.29M in liquidations were processed through Jupiter Lend.
 - Fewer than 50% of flashloan-assisted liquidations used liquidity from Kamino.
 - Nine wallet accounts took part in liquidations.
-- The three largest liquidated collateral assets were SOL (approximately $567k), cbBTC (approximately $372k), and JUPSOL (approximately $264k).
+- The three largest liquidated collateral assets were SOL (~$567k), cbBTC (~$372k), and JUPSOL (~$264k).

 ## Known Limitations

 The historical Solana price data available through Dune's [`prices.hour`](https://dune.com/data/prices.hour) table has hourly resolution, which cannot capture minute-by-minute price movements around individual liquidation events.
 USD-denominated values for collateral seized and debt repaid should therefore be treated as estimates rather than exact transaction-time valuations.

 More precise price data would allow better estimation of the value captured during individual liquidations.
-The dataset does not attempt to label the difference between collateral value and debt repaid as realized liquidator profit.